jonasrosland/workshop/lab3.md

 ```
 $ echo | faas-cli invoke astronaut-finder
-Anton Shkaplerov is in space
+Sergey Prokopyev is in space

 $ echo | faas-cli invoke astronaut-finder
-Joe Acaba is in space
+Serena Aunon-Chancellor is in space
 ```

 ## Troubleshooting: find the container's logs